scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 a.map(double)
 ```

-In the last example, when an anonymous function consists of one statement that takes a single argument, you don’t have to name the argument, so even `-` isn’t required.
+In the last example, when an anonymous function consists of one function call that takes a single argument, you don’t have to name the argument, so even `_` isn’t required.

 Finally, you can combine HOFs as desired to solve problems: